 MTGN442.
 ENGINEERING ALLOYS.
-3.0 Hours.
+3.0 Semester Hrs.

 (II) This course is intended to be an important component of the physical metallurgy sequence, to reinforce and integrate principles from earlier courses, and enhance the breadth and depth of understanding of concepts in a wide variety of alloy systems.
 Metallic systems considered include iron and steels, copper, aluminum, titanium, superalloys, etc. Phase stability, microstructural evolution and structure/property relationships are emphasized.
-Prerequisite: MTGN348 or consent of instructor.
+Prerequisite: MTGN348.
 3 hours lecture; 3 semester hours.

 MTGN445.
 MECHANICAL PROPERTIES OF MATERIALS.
-3.0 Hours.
+3.0 Semester Hrs.